l31rb4g/CakePHP-MSSqlServer/README.md

 Microsoft SQL Server driver for CakePHP 2.x
 ---

-Tested with SQL Server 2008 and CakePHP 2.5
+This script is  *UNSTABLE* and tested only with SQL Server 2008 and CakePHP 2.5